Sehaba95/Bark-Idenfication-using-BarkNet-1.0/README.md

     nohup python main.py --model_name MobileViT > mobilevit_nohup.out &

-At the same time, you can run the following command to visualize the loss and accuracy while trainig using tensorboard
+While the models are training, you can run the following command to visualize the training loss and accuracy using tensorboard

     tensorboard --logdir=utils/logs/runs/ --bind_all